5 Key Parts in a Standard Operating Procedure (SOP) Template

 What Is a Standard Operating Procedure?

+Maintenance teams across businesses and industries are frequently tasked with various projects to keep equipment up and running.
+Clear instructions are crucial: Without them, mistakes can occur, as each team member will typically approach the job differently.
 Enter the standard operating procedure (SOP).
-An SOP document serves as a step-by-step guide that provides mid- to high-level instructions for completing specific tasks with consistency.
+An SOP template serves as a step-by-step guide that provides mid- to high-level instructions for completing specific tasks with consistency.
 The idea being that, if you streamline business processes, efficiency is improved across teams.

 For example, without an SOP, an aircraft’s maintenance team members may each follow slightly different methods in how they carry out maintenance tasks.
 This could lead to overlooked steps, inefficiencies or errors — not to mention safety risks for workers and passengers.
 An SOP gets all team members to be on the same page when it comes to complex tasks.
 When everyone follows the same internal processes, the likelihood of errors and accidents is reduced considerably, breakdowns are fewer and equipment lifespan is extended.